-Erin Stephenson and Stephanie Ricordeau are interns in the Paintings Conservation Department.
+Erin Stephenson and Stephanie Ricordeau are interns in the Paintings Conservation department.
 Erin is completing her Master of Arts and Certificate of Advanced Study in Conservation through SUNY Buffalo State College while Stephanie is in the Master’s Program for Conservation-Restoration at La Sorbonne, Paris, France.

-In the Objects Conservation Department, Tegan Broderick is an intern completing her Master of Cultural Materials Conservation at the University of Melbourne, Australia.
+In the Objects Conservation department, Tegan Broderick is an intern completing her Master of Cultural Materials Conservation at the University of Melbourne, Australia.

 The interns recently shared some interesting insights into their experiences in conservation.
-Here are excerpts from our conversations followed by the full text of their interviews.

 Q: Tegan, what do you find rewarding about working in conservation?

 Being able to work so closely with artifacts and artworks.
 Not many people have the opportunity to see the range of objects you encounter behind the scenes in a museum, and even less people get to work on them.
 Coming from a fine art background, I am particularly interested in manufacturing and fabrication techniques of objects.
 However, I am also interested in their history and the cultural context of their production and use.
 Working in this field facilitates an ongoing education in these areas.
 I also enjoy the varied tasks that the position involves; no one day is the same.

 Q: Stephanie, what projects are you focusing on during your internship?